biokraft/my-cursor-framework/01-Cursor-for-Everyone/04-Custom-Modes-Tailoring-Cursor-to-You/04a-Introduction-to-Custom-Modes.md

 Your new Custom Mode will then be available for you to select and use in your chat sessions.

-In the following sections, we'll look at specific examples of useful custom modes like Learn Mode, Explain Mode, and Research Mode.
+In the following sections, we'll look at specific examples of useful custom modes like Learn Mode, MDP Mode (Markdown Planner), and Research Mode.